Zihao-Howard-Zhou/Image-processing-based-on-OpenCV/README.md

 # Image-processing-based-on-OpenCV

 ## Research Focus
-This code repositorycontains image processing related codes based on OpenCV (C++)
+This code repository contains image processing related codes based on OpenCV (C++)

-We focus on image enhancement and reconstruction technology based on OpenCV, and will finally apply our algorithm to underwater image enhancement and reconstruction
+We focus on image enhancement and reconstruction technology based on OpenCV, and

+will finally apply our algorithm to underwater image enhancement and reconstruction